MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 What it cannot address:

-- Jowling or lower face descent — these require facelift surgery
+• Jowling or lower face descent, which require facelift surgery

-- Superficial skin quality changes such as fine lines or texture — neck lift changes the underlying structure, not the skin surface
+• Superficial skin quality changes such as fine lines or texture, since neck lift changes the underlying structure, not the skin surface

 The Procedure